Full-Time vs. Part-Time Enrollment

-If you're enrolled in a special session (such as Wintermester or Maymester), you should talk to your campus Registrar to determine how special sessions might affect your enrollment status.
+If you're enrolled in a special session (such as Wintermester or Maymester), you should talk to your campus Admissions and Registrar Office to determine how special sessions might affect your enrollment status.

 What is the maximum number of hours I can take?

 Fall & Spring Course Load

-Twelve hours is considered a full-time course load during a 16 week session of the fall or spring term.
-You will not be permitted to enroll for more than 18 semester hours without permission from the Vice President for Academic Affairs.
+12 hours is considered a full-time course load during a 16-week session of the fall or spring term.

 The College reserves the right to limit the course load of any student.

 Summer Course Load

-Seven hours is considered the full-time course loading during each 6 week session of the summer term.
-You will not be permitted to enroll for more than
+6 hours is considered the full-time course loading during each 5-week session of the summer term.

 The maximum credit that you can earn during the entire summer term shall not exceed the number of weeks of your summer enrollment, up to 17 semester hours.